 Make sure nothing is blocking the vents of your HVAC system.
 This includes both your fresh air supply vent and the return-air vent.
 Things like furniture and toys can block the air from entering and exiting your system.

 Unusual Sounds or Behavior —–

 If you are hearing unusual noises, experiencing excess heat, or water coming from your system may be a sign that something is wrong.
 Don’t wait too long to call a professional should you be unable to diagnose the issue safely.
-Issues like these could be any number of issues and may be a sign that you need professional assistance soon.
+Issues like these could be any number of issues and might be a sign that you need professional assistance soon.

 Optional Efficiency —–

 Adding extra insulation and weather stripping to areas in your home that have “air leaks” is a great way to improve the efficiency of your home.
-It is not considered standard HVAC preparation, but it could save you money and improve the life of your system, while keeping you warm during the cold winter months.
+It is not considered standard HVAC preparation, but it could save you money and improve the life of your system while keeping you warm during the cold winter months.

 To ensure your HVAC system performs well, you can count on Alpine Temperature Control in St. George to keep your HVAC system running at its best all winter long.
 Be sure to call us or contact us online to make sure your HVAC system keeps you warm all Winter.